simon-v/bchinfo.org/_data/devdocs/en/examples/p2p_networking.md

 using hexdump (`hd`) to display the output:

 {% highlight bash %}
-## Connect to the Bitcoin Core peer running on localhost
+## Connect to the Bitcoin Cash Node peer running on localhost
 python get-merkle.py | nc localhost 8333 | hd
 {% endhighlight %}